 - In Adobe InDesign, set the ‘intent’ to ‘digital publishing’

 - Decide the way you want to present text before moving it into the document

 - Use the ‘file’ menu to place any images you want into the document (file>open)

 - Export the document using the ‘file’ menu (file>export)

 InDesign is the beginning of design opportunities for your organization.
-Understand some of the tricks of InDesign and it becomes the ultimate tool for success of your projects and presentations.
+Understand some of the tricks of InDesign and it becomes the ultimate tool for success.

 For the easiest access, storage and security of images, use a digital asset management system.
 DAM by Canto is integrated with Adobe InDesign.
 This provides coordination of image storage and design.